PROSTATE CANCER...as I see

 leading to less chance of complication).

-Premier Programs in the U.S. include: Dr. E. David Crawford's @ Univ. of Colorado Health Sciences Center,
+Premier Programs in the U.S. had included: Dr. E. David Crawford's @ Univ. of Colorado Health Sciences Center,

 Therapy by External-Beam (Photons/X-rays): XRT has undergone tremendous advances in